-LEARN MORE

-Clark, Gruber & Co.
+LEARN MORE Clark, Gruber & Co.

 The most successful minter in the Pikes Peak region was Clark, Gruber & Co., of Leavenworth, Kansas.
 Brothers Austin and Milton Clark, and their friend Emanuel Gruber, moved to Colorado in 1859.
-The following year they built a building in Denver City that became a landmark for the next 40 years.
-Clark, Gruber coins had more gold content than their federal counterparts, giving them an intrinsic value slightly higher than their face value.
+The following year they built a building in Denver City that became a landmark for the next forty years.
+Clark, Gruber & Co. coins had more gold than their federal counterparts, giving them an intrinsic value slightly higher than their face value.
 This made the coins popular with merchants and the public.
-About 1,000 still exist, in nine different varieties.
-The Clark, Gruber & Co. mint processed more than \$2,000 in gold dust daily, which was purchased with their coins.
-The minting equipment operated day and night, producing more than \$3 million in coinage, which became the dominant currency in the region.
+The coins circulated for more than 40 years.
+About one thousand still exist, in eight different varieties.
+The Clark, Gruber & Co.
+Mint processed more than \$2,000 in gold dust daily, which was paid for in its coinage.
+Minting equipment operated day and night, producing more than \$3 million in coinage, becoming the dominant currency in the region.